api3dao/airnode/packages/examples/README.md

 yarn create-airnode-secrets
 ```

-> If you are not using docker for linux and you want to connect to hardhat network, you will need to modify the
+> If you are not using docker for linux and you want to connect to your local hardhat network, you will need to modify the generated
-> `secrets.env` and replace the provider URL with the following `PROVIDER_URL=http://host.docker.internal:8545`.
+> `secrets.env` file found in `integrations/<integration-name>/` by replacing the provider URL with the following: `PROVIDER_URL=http://host.docker.internal:8545`.
 This is
 > a docker limitaton.
 See: https://stackoverflow.com/a/24326540

 Refer to the